I went through a severe depression around the age of 16.

 Once I graduated high school, and after reading many clients that only came to me by word of mouth, I decided to explore more, so I packed my bags, and moved to Toronto.
 I worked regular odd jobs to pay the rent and bills.
 I needed a break and live life.
 I worked as a part-time model and actor while in Toronto as well and enjoyed every moment of it.

 After living in Toronto for almost 4 years, I decided to move back home, did the odd jobs again, but it did not feel right therefore, I went back to my sessions.
+There was no Facebook and I didn't have a website.
+I had to do it the old fashioned way.
 I printed 400 yellow flyers and went door to door in my hometown of Embrun.
 I remember like it was yesterday, holding my umbrella in one hand from the pouring rain and my flyers in the other, believing that it would work even after four years being gone.
-There was no Facebook, and I didn’t have a website, so I had to go the old fashion route, adding my flyer in their mailbox, and ran to the next house.

 If anyone opened the door while delivering the flyer, I would tell them to go see my friend, he was excellent!
 The flyer was simple.
 Black lettering on a bright yellow paper saying, “Psychic Medium, Marc, along with the telephone number.”